torvalds/linux/Documentation/driver-api/media/camera-sensor.rst

 Features implemented by sensor drivers vary, and depending on the set of supported features and other qualities, particular sensor drivers better serve the purpose of an example.
-The following drivers are known to be good examples:
+The following drivers are kanalwn to be good examples:

 .. flat-table:: Example sensor drivers
     :header-rows: 0